amirfarimani/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     ```
     write your answer here...

     After learning about the new topics of error, survey quality, and ethics, I have decided to make some changes to my survey to improve its clarity, reduce biases, and ensure ethical standards are met.
 First, I have reordered the questions to move from general to specific topics, placing sensitive questions like reasons for leaving the company toward the end of the survey.
 This change minimizes priming effects and helps respondents feel more comfortable as they progress through the survey.
 Second, I have added a pre-survey introduction to emphasize the anonymity and confidentiality of responses, which encourages honest feedback and reduces nonresponse bias.
 Third, I simplified the wording of some questions, such as rephrasing "Do you feel you have enough opportunities to grow your skills?" to "Do you believe the company provides enough opportunities for career growth?" to ensure clarity and reduce measurement error.
 Fourth, I revised question options to improve neutrality by rephrasing "What is the most important factor affecting job satisfaction?" to "What is the most important factor contributing to job satisfaction?" and adding "Workplace culture" as a response option to capture a broader range of factors.
 Lastly, I refined the open-ended question to provide more guidance, changing it to "What specific change would you suggest to improve employee satisfaction and make the company a better place to work?" to reduce vague responses and focus on actionable insights.
-These changes collectively enhance the survey's quality and reliability while addressing ethical considerations and potential sources of error.

-Revised Survey
+    Below is the revised survey:

-Overall, how satisfied are you with your current position at the company?
+    1.Overall, how satisfied are you with your current position at the company?

     Very satisfied
     Somewhat satisfied
     Neither satisfied nor dissatisfied
     Somewhat dissatisfied
     Very dissatisfied

-What is the most important factor contributing to your job satisfaction?
+    2.What is the most important factor contributing to your job satisfaction?

-Compensation and benefits
+    ompensation and benefits
     Work-life balance
     Supervisor support
     Opportunities for promotion
     Training and skill development
     Workplace culture
     Other (please specify): ___________

-How often do you feel supported by your supervisor in your daily work?
+    3.How often do you feel supported by your supervisor in your daily work?

     Always
     Often
     Sometimes
     Rarely
     Never

-Do you believe the company provides enough opportunities for career growth?
+    4.Do you believe the company provides enough opportunities for career growth?

     Yes
     No
-Not sure
+    Not Sure

-How well does the company meet your expectations for career development?
+    5.How well does the company meet your expectations for career development?

     Exceeds expectations
     Meets expectations
     Somewhat meets expectations
     Does not meet expectations
     Significantly below expectations

-What factor would most influence your decision to leave the company?
+    6.What factor would most influence your decision to leave the company?

     Inadequate compensation
-Limited career growth opportunities
     Poor work-life balance
     Lack of supervisor support
     Negative workplace culture
     Other (please specify): ___________

-What specific change would you suggest to improve employee satisfaction and make the company a better place to work?
+    7.What specific change would you suggest to improve employee satisfaction and make the company a better place to work?
 (Open-ended response)

     ```